Forever (The Bear): Critical reviews

 Jenna Scherer of The A.V.
 Club gave the episode a "B" grade and wrote, "Thus we arrive at 'Forever,' a season finale that feels like The Bear patting itself on the back, buzzed on its buzz, topped off with a non-ending that makes you want to throw your hands in the air.
 Storer's heavy-handed script hammers home themes that he already made crystal clear earlier in the season."

 Alan Sepinwall of Rolling Stone wrote, "even though the finale often gets high on its own supply, it eventually circles back to Carmy and Sydney, whose story this is above all else, and reminds us that miracles do not tend to come cheap.
 Perhaps if Carmy had gone back to Ever rather than going to New York, he might have become a worthy successor to Andrea Terry."

 Marah Eakin of Vulture gave the episode a 3 star out of 5 rating and wrote, "We'll have to wait until next season to find out, which could be The Bears last if rumors are to be believed.
 And while I don't think season three of The Bear was its best, maybe it helps to think about it like that frozen pizza Chef Terry pulled out of Syd's freezer: Even at its worst, The Bear is still pretty damn good."
 A.J.
 Daulerio of Decider wrote, "And here we are.
 The end of a mostly uneventful, meandering season that left the ravenous Bear-loving public still waiting for it to officially begin at the exact moment it ended.
 Most of the episodes were muddled with flashbacks, pretentious camera tricks, and what appeared to be an overreliance on the actors to improvise through dead spots in scripts.
-Next season, there should be more substance (right?) and hopefully 95% less Fak."
+Next season, there should be more substance (right?) and hopefully 95 percent less Fak."

 Brady Langmann of Esquire wrote, "when Carmy's anxiety montages pop up, we're meant to understand that he's become an unreliable narrator.
 The review could've said anything—let's just hope it's not negative enough to make Uncle Jimmy pull his funding entirely."

-A Food & Wine columnist commented about the use of real chefs in season three that the appearances in the finale (as opposed to the premiere, "Tomorrow") had "more meat to them...The [dinner] scene itself was mostly unscripted; the chefs naturally talked about the first dish they created for a restaurant menu, the impact of having a bad boss, and the joy of cooking.
+A Food & Wine columnist commented about the use of real chefs in season 3 that the appearances in the finale (as opposed to the premiere, "Tomorrow") had "more meat to them...The [dinner] scene itself was mostly unscripted; the chefs naturally talked about the first dish they created for a restaurant menu, the impact of having a bad boss, and the joy of cooking.
 Every word added depth to the public perception of these real, ultra successful chefs who viewers may or may not recognize.
 And yet, I felt like the scene was far too long, swallowing up the entire episode..."